Clinical counseling services

 Horses are herd animals; their survival requires them to innately know how to engage in relationship within the herd.
 Horses are always communicating with each other though subtle body language and progressing to more overt methods as necessary.
 Perhaps because horses are so relational, people tend to relate with them like they do other people.
 Horse interactions within the counseling setting provides opportunity to more clearly see the particulars of one’s dysfunctional and functional relationship dynamics.
 When adjustments are made to one’s style of relating, horses will provide immediate feedback.

 Equine interactions generally involve ground-based activities (not mounted).
 Prior experience with horses is not required, however, an appreciation for animals is helpful.
 Depending on the therapy goals and associated equine based activities, I may involve a trained and certified equine specialist to join us to help with the handling of horses.
 Equine interactions occur at a nearby farm, therefore an additional facility fee of $25-45 per session is required to cover the expenses related to having access to the horses and farm.
-This facility fee is not covered by any insurance or VT-Medicaid.
+This facility fee is typically not reimbursed by any insurance or VT-Medicaid.

 Cats make everything better, right?!
 Well, I guess that might be a matter of personal preference (I proudly wave my crazy cat guy flag!)
 Like horses, cats are also very relational creatures, but unlike horses, they are solitary animals and offer relationship on their terms.
 Their presence can be calming and comforting as the cat purrs while snoozing on one’s lap or energizing as they entice people to join them in play.